flrs/visavail/README.md

 6. If you want update the chart with new data, you can call the updateGraph(dataset) function into componentDidUpdate() react function

-An example of implementation, you can found [HERE](https://codesandbox.io/s/crazy-surf-9hpmg)
+You can find an example of implementation [HERE](https://codesandbox.io/s/crazy-surf-9hpmg)

 <br>

 ### 3.3.19.
 3.1.29.Visavail Function

-The Visavail library have inside a series of function for update, change and delete the graph without using manual funtion.
+The Visavail library contains functions to update, change and delete the graph without using manual functions, explained in the table below.
-Below you can find a table that explain thi function.

 You can associate `chart = visavail.generate(.....)` and call `chart.someFunctio()` to change the graph

 | Name | Argument | Description |